accanto-systems/lm-allinone/docs/install_instructions.md

 ### Hardware

-A server with 16G Memory, 4+ CPUs, 200G disk is required to run the AIO LM environment.
+A server with 24G+ Memory, 4+ CPUs, 200G disk is required to run the AIO LM environment, with everything (LM and CICDHub) installed.

 ### Software dependencies